-The Company's liquidity, including obtaining cash resources to finance capital spending to increase its production capacity to meet forecasted growth, is dependent on continuing to generate sales, profits, cash flow from operations, maintaining a facility to finance working capital, accessing capital debt facilities through loans or lease financing and financing supplied through public offerings of its shares.
+The Company's liquidity, including obtaining cash resources to finance capital spending to increase its production capacity to meet forecasted growth, is dependent on continued sales, profits, cash flow from operations, maintaining a facility to finance working capital, accessing capital debt facilities through loans or lease financing and financing supplied through public offerings of its shares.

 The Company, through its wholly owned subsidiary CEMATRIX Canada, has a \$1,500,000 bank operating loan with the Canadian Western Bank ("CWB" or "Bank").
 Under the bank operating loan, the Bank will advance up to \$1,500,000 based on 75% of trade receivables less than ninety days outstanding at the end of each month and 50% of inventories (up to a maximum \$250,000).
-Based on these restrictions the actual bank operating loan availability at June 30, 2018 was \$1,500,000.
-The actual bank operating loan was \$1,249,308 as at June 30, 2018.
+Based on these restrictions the actual bank operating loan availability at September 30, 2018 was \$1,095,000.
+The actual bank operating loan was \$943,517 as at September 30, 2018.

-The bank operating loan bears interest at an amount equal to the greater of 4.7% or 2.0% above the CWB prime lending rate, as may occur from time to time.
+The bank operating loan bears interest at an amount equal to the greater of 4.7% or 2.0% above the CWB prime lending rate, which is currently set at 3.7%.